100 Dubai Facts You Probably Haven’t Heard Before. From the Interesting to the Fun to the Strange

 The most expensive cocktail in the world can be found in Dubai

-Yet another fun fact about Dubai.
+Yet more fun facts about Dubai.
 The most expensive cocktail, priced at around $7,440 is at the Dubai Skyview bar.
 The cocktail is served in a Swarovski Crystalline cocktail glass that you can take home as a souvenir.
+Say cheers!

 Dubai was mostly a small desert 50 years ago

 Dubai was officially established in the early 19th century, but it was a dependent of Abu Dhabi until 1833.
 The city started out as as a pearl diving village and became known by traders and merchants for its pearl industry.
 In the early 20th century there were around 300 pearl diving dhows based in the area.